The solidarity economy represents an emerging vision for a just, sustainable, and democratic future.

 We can choose to accept this fate or we can demand something different.

 All around us, innovators are building cooperative, ethical, and community-rooted enterprises, reclaiming the commons, and democratizing and reorienting finance.
 We are finding new ways to share skills and goods, measure success, and meet growing human needs on a finite planet.
 At the same time, our growing mobilizations in the streets are building power to resist and replace unjust systems.
 Through all of these efforts, a movement is emerging that could change our society and the world.

 NEC exists to support this movement.

 This movement is not ideologically rigid or one-size-fits-all.
 Under unjust systems, exploited communities have long experimented with different ways of building community economies as a means of survival.
 These groups have deep and valuable experience imagining and creating alternatives.
-We celebrate and learn from the work that came before us, striving to listen and follow leadership from frontline communities in building this new economy for all.
+We celebrate and learn from the work that came before us, striving to listen and follow leadership from frontline communities in building a solidarity economy for all.